 NOTE NO. 28 The information regarding suppliers holding permanent registration certificate as a small-scale industrial undertaking or as an ancillary industrial undertaking issued by the Directorate of Industries of the state is not available.
 In the absence of such information, the amount and interest due as per the Interest on delayed payments to Small and Ancillary Industries Act, 1993 is not ascertainable.
 There is no claim for payment of interest under the law above.
+The Company has a policy to clear the dues of the suppliers pertaining to Micro or Small Industries before the due date.
+Accordingly, no material dues have been overdue.
+Further, no interest amount is payable to the Micro or Small Industries.

-NOTE NO. 29 Disclosures under Section 22 of Micro, Small and Ancillary Industries Act, 2006 can be considered on receiving relevant information from suppliers who are covered under the act is received.
+NOTE NO. 29 Disclosures under Section 22 of Micro, Small and Ancillary Industries Act, 2006 has been provided based on the relevant information received from suppliers who are covered under the act.
+The further disclosures can be considered on the receipt of the further data.